jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

-The C minor shape is the C major shape with the third lowered by one fret.
+The C minor shape is just the C major shape with the third lowered by one fret.
 But what a difference that small change makes for playability.

 The C minor shape can seem impractical,